unixorn/zsh-quickstart-kit/Readme.md

 #### Customizing with ~/.zshrc.d

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
+This happens after plugins are loaded.
+If you need to set variables or aliases before plugins are loaded, create files in `~/.zshrc.pre-plugins.d`.

 This makes it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository and allows you to configure the behavior of some of the plugins by setting environment variables.